If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!

 Regardless of the exam you choose to write, ensure you develop a study schedule that you can commit to for several months.
 Both of these exams will require substantial preparation to master!

-Once you’ve submitted your applications, the next step is to pick a law school that fits your needs and can best support your goals.
+Once you’ve submitted your applications and familiarized yourself with the admission prerequisites of California law schools, the next step is to choose a law school that can best support your goals.
 California has several high-ranking options to choose from!

 Ensure you consider the experiential learning opportunities, journals, clinics, and courses your top choices offer to decide which law school to attend.
 If you know which legal specialty you’d like to eventually pursue, find a law school that offers a concentration in that speciality or significant courses and experiences in it.